-Household Support Fund and Housing Fund Grant provide support for tenants with the cost of living crisis with energy top-ups, food vouchers and maintaining a stock of food at our office.
+Housing Fund Grant provides support for tenants with the cost of living crisis with energy top-ups, food vouchers and maintaining a stock of food at our office.

 The LandAid Charitable Trust - provides funding towards salary costs and renovations costs of bringing three long term empty properties back into use.